PCMDI/input4MIPs_CVs/docs/dataset-overviews/anthropogenic-slcf-co2-emissions.md

 There is a separate README file with further information on VOC speciation -- see the CEDS project web site.
 Note there is a variable naming inconsistency for these file - described in the VOC README.

+### ScenarioMIP

+The data for ScenarioMIP comes from a range of IAMs, rather than the CEDS consortium.
+[TODO: any information about how ScenarioMIP files differ from the DECK files.
+There shouldn't be any major differences]

 <!--- begin-revision-history -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->